Nirvana Tails

 Picture

-I started working with the ASPCA in New York City, volunteering with the Behavior Department.
+Like so many others in this field, my road to behavior consultant started by volunteering, in my case with the Behavior Department of the ASPCA.
 I began learning how to help behaviorally challenged dogs and cats.
-I loved the work and wanted to know more, so I completed an internship working with the dogs rescued by the ASPCA’s Humane Law Enforcement Division.
+I loved the work and wanted to know more, so I completed a year-long internship working with the dogs rescued by the ASPCA’s Humane Law Enforcement Division.

-In addition to Nirvana Tails, I work as a per diem Animal Behavior Counselor (cats and dogs) for the Adoptions Department and a Cat Behavior Counselor for the Anti-Cruelty Behavior Team at the ASPCA.
+I opened my behavior and training business, Nirvana Tails, in 2010.
+In addition to Nirvana Tails, I have worked as a per diem Animal Behavior Counselor (cats and dogs) for the Adoptions Department and a Cat Behavior Counselor for the Anti-Cruelty Behavior Team at the ASPCA.
 It’s rewarding and a great way to help an organization that does amazing work.
+I've also had the good fortune to work hand-in-hand with Veterinary Behaviorists, teaming up to provide the most comprehensive and holistic solutions for our clients.

-I am a Certified Professional Dog Trainer (CPDT-KA), a Professional member of the Association of Professional Dog Trainers (APDT) and a supporting member of the International Association of Animal Behavior Consultants (IAABC).
+I am a Certified Cat Behavior Consultant (CCBC), a Certified Professional Dog Trainer (CPDT-KA), a Fear Free Certified Professional (FFCP), a Professional member of the Association of Professional Dog Trainers (APDT) and a certified member of the International Association of Animal Behavior Consultants (IAABC).

 The rest of the story: